orensk/Model-Building-For-Recipes-And-Ratings-Predictions/README.md

 The resulting optimal hyperparameters: {'max_depth': 110, 'max_features': 3, 'n_estimators': 300} <br>

 ### Performance
-This model was 12% more accurate compared to our baseline model. <br>
+This model was 12% more accurate compared to our baseline model with a prediction accuracy of 0.837. <br>

 The final model still has clear issues with bias towards predicting a rating of 5 but overall performs much better on unseen data than our previous decision tree baseline model.